SammyRamone/ireserve/README.md

 # ireserve
-Webapplication for reservation of meeting rooms
+Webapplication for reservation of meeting rooms.

+Future description will follow